 State-sponsored attackers likely used IE hole to target Gmail accounts2012.06.14 08:18 by Daniela

-Keywords: Gmail, IE
+Tags: Gmail, IE

 Microsoft and Google have warned about a new Internet Explorer zero-day being exploited to break into GMail accounts.
 The issue first started to crop up last week at which time, Gmail users that had their accounts breached, were given an alert message upon signing into their account stating that they were potentially a victim of "state sponsored attackers" who were trying to gain access to their gmail account.